albedo-engine/swizzler/README.md

 The `name` attribute allows you to customize the name used when saving the file, and the `output_format` allows you to specify an [encoding format](#arguments).

-You are now ready to run the session:
+We can now run the CLI on our `textures/` folder:

 ```sh
 $ swizzler session --folder ./textures --config ./config.json